taddeus/mincss/README.md

 Installation
 ============

 For now, there is no easy installation option for mincss (yet).
-A pre-built 64-bit ELF binary is available for download [here](dist/mincss).
+An up-to-date 64-bit ELF binary is available for download [here](http://mincss.tkroes.nl/mincss).
 You can also build the binary from source (see *Building mincss* below).

 Features